by Chris Shashaty, Phins.com Columnist

 Off the field, his

 charitable and community efforts made him an indelible part of the fabric of

 Now Marino’s career

 comes full circle, from that first training camp in

 There can be no doubt: Dan Marino made good.
 He delivered.

+Congratulations, Dan.
 Well done.
 Thanks for giving your best on the field.